bday-boy/weeble/README.md

     so there should be an initial sweep for titles or something and then just throw out synonyms that already exist

-## Bugs

-- On light mode, X buttons to close popups are hard to see

 ## Funny stuff

 - A bug caused anime aliases to be prioritized over the English titles so